Posts

 Image

 Tokenization is the “first mile” of most AI automation pipelines.
 Before you can classify, extract, search, summarize, or route text, you have to convert raw text into tokens that a model can process.
 That conversion isn’t just a technical detail—it affects cost, latency, accuracy, and the long-term maintainability of the workflow.
 Transformers v5 introduces a major tokenization redesign aimed at making tokenizers simpler to use, clearer to inspect, and more modular to integrate.
 The changes matter to both solo builders and teams because tokenization sits in the middle of everything: document chunking for retrieval, offsets for extraction, chat templates for assistant-style models, and predictable special token handling for production inference.
 TL;DR Transformers v5 consolidates tokenizers into one file per model and moves away from the old “slow vs fast tokenizer” split.
-Tokenizers in v5 support multiple backends (Rust tokenizers by default for most ...
+Tokenizers in v5 support multiple backends (Rust tokenizers by default for ...

 Efficiency Gains in AI Tools: Google’s 2025 Advances in Gemini, Search, Pixel, and More